JSeam2/Tora-Zilliqa/README.md

 ### An already deployed Oracle (on Zilliqa Testnet with real TEEs)

- For testing purposes, we have deployed a set of oracle facilities on Zilliqa Testnet, including a **Worker**, a **Master TEE**, and two **Tora Smart Contracts** .
+ For testing purposes, we have deployed a set of oracle facilities on Zilliqa Testnet, including a **Worker**, a **Master TEE**, and two **Tora Smart Contracts** , which helps a pure user to interact with Tora easily.

  * **Zilliqa Network**: Testnet
  * **ToraGeneral SC address**: 0x61987fc2fd2e0d5ea92bbfaa2634f952887cdcf4
      * or zil1vxv8lsha9cx4a2fth74zvd8e22y8eh85px4thu in *ZIL* format
  * **ToraSwap SC address**: zil1cfq4we3nmf2t7687qjvdwlz89qw2gzy700qwff
  * **Master TEE address**: 0xc4818b8c0d0c2ae775e8ed1998d72c7aa0743063
  * **Master TEE IP**: 120.132.103.34:1234

+ **NOTE: The above is the configure of our test nodes, if you are going to build a new one, remember to replace it with yours!**

 ### Quick Test

+Here we provide several testcases based on above configures.
+[Some prerequisites](#prerequisites-for-user) are required to run these testcases (without TEE).

- We have deployed four sample **ToraGeneral User SC**s, one for Top trading pairs, one for general Web API, one for cross-chain info fetch, and one for cross-chain transaction verification.
+ We have deployed four sample **ToraGeneral User SCs**, one for Top trading pairs, one for general Web API, one for cross-chain info fetch, and one for cross-chain transaction verification.
  The source code locates in:
    * `/Tora-Zilliqa/contracts/TopRequest.scilla`
    * `/Tora-Zilliqa/contracts/GeneralRequest.scilla`